lgschaer/boatbiome/README.md

 # boatbiome
-The goal of this project is to quantify some of the different sources to the boat microbiome.
+The goal of this project is to quantify the extent to which different sources influence the boat microbiome.